Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Discussion

 \section{Discussion}

+This paper provides a formal framework for an algorithmic architecture called Intrinsically Motivated Goal Exploration Processes (IMGEP), enabling to build autotelic agents.
+This framework enables a unified description of various related algorithms that share several principles: exploration is driven by self-generated goals, exploring towards a goal gives information that can be reused to improve solutions for other goals, and intrinsic rewards can help the construction and selection of goals.

+The IMGEP framework is both compact and general.
+The goals are defined through parameterized fitness functions and therefore can represent any kind of objective that can be computed from the information stored and available to the agent.
+The policies can be implemented by any algorithm that can learn a function that takes a goal as input and outputs actions to explore this goal, such as a monolithic neural network \citep{colas2018curious} or a population-based policy \citep{forestier2016modular}.

+We presented a particular type of modular IMGEP architecture (AMB) that formalizes the Model Babbling approach described in \citet{forestier2016modular}.
+It leverages population-based policies and a goal sampling process that uses learning-progress and is modular: spatial modularity (the agent generates one goal space for each object in the environment), and temporal modularity (the temporal structure of objects' movements is leveraged for a more efficient goal exploration).

+The IMGEP framework is well suited to organize exploration in environments where, in order to avoid local optima and find advanced behaviors or phenotypes, enough time should be allocated to the continued search for diverse non-optimal solutions.
+Interesting unexpected stepping-stones can be discovered in the exploration process and built upon afterwards.
+The framework is most useful when the stepping-stones or the targets are unknown to the expert user or too complex such that they cannot easily be directly represented and optimized.
+In that case the use of intrinsic motivations for the exploration of goals can help to discover and build upon a diverse set of stepping-stones.
+Furthermore, the use of intrinsic rewards, e.g. based on the monitoring of the learning progress in achieving goals, can further improve the efficiency of exploration by focusing on the most interesting problems and avoiding the ones that bring no more information.

-This paper provides a formal framework, the Unsupervised Multi-Goal Reinforcement Learning Problem, in which we expressed a problem structure that is appearing in different settings.
-We formalized a corresponding algorithmic architecture (IMGEP) that leverages this structure for efficient exploration and learning.
-We designed the first real robotic experiment where an intrinsically-motivated humanoid robot discovers a complex continuous high-dimensional environment and succeeds to explore and learn from scratch that some objects can be used as tools to act on other objects.
+We studied IMGEP implementations in different tool-use environments.
+We designed the first robotic experiment where an intrinsically-motivated humanoid robot discovers a complex continuous high-dimensional environment and succeeds to explore and learn from scratch that some objects can be used as tools to act on other objects.
+We also created the Minecraft Mountain Cart environment, where an intrinsically motivated Minecraft agent discovered various tool use skills, and chaining them to further discover more complex skills.